mooz/xkeysnail/README.md

     sudo xkeysnail config.py

-When you encounter the errors like `Xlib.error.DisplayConnectionError: Can't connect to display ":0.0": b'No protocol specified\n'
+When you encounter the errors like `Xlib.error.DisplayConnectionError: Can't connect to display ":0.0": b'No protocol specified\n'`, try:
-`, try

     xhost +SI:localuser:root
-    sudo xkeysnail config.py
+    sudo xkeysnail -w/--devices /dev/input/event*

 If you want to specify keyboard devices, use `--devices` option: